 BUS 300A Leadership and Supervision

 EN 200A College Composition

 BUS 306A Economics for Managers

 BUS 211A Principles of Accounting I

-•

 BUS 212A Principles of Accounting II

 BUS 303A Business and Employment Law

 BUS 310A Management Theory and Practice

 BUS 311A Intermediate Accounting I

 BUS 312A Intermediate Accounting II

 HUM 310A Ethics, Faith, Living, and Learning

 BUS 314A Cost Accounting 3 credits/ 6 weeks

 BUS/PSY 321A Organizational Behavior and Design

 BUS 331A Non-Profit Accounting 3 credits/ 6 weeks

 REL 320A Spirituality, Character and Service

 BUS 401A Quantitative Analysis for Business

 BUS 340A Marketing for Managers

 BUS 411A Advanced Accounting 3 credits/ 6 weeks

 BUS 453A Operations Management

 BUS 332A Auditing 3 credits/ 6 weeks

 BUS 461A Corporate Finance

 BUS 412A Taxation I 3 credits/ 6 weeks

 BUS 413A Taxation II

 BUS 450A Business Policies 4 credits/ 6 weeks

 - 1. Graduates will demonstrate the mastery of the basic functional competencies of decision making, risk analysis, measurement, reporting, research, and leveraging technology to enhance functional competencies. - 2.
 Graduates will demonstrate mastery of the basic personal competencies of professional demeanor, problem solving and decision making, interaction, leadership, communication, project management, and leveraging technology to enhance personal competencies. - 3.
-Graduates will demonstrate mastery of the broad business perspective competencies of strategic and critical thinking, industry and sector perspective, international and global perspective, resource management, legal and regulatory perspective, marketing and client forces, and leveraging technology to enhance business competencies. - 4.
-Student competencies are also measured in light of the college's five core themes: urban, Christian, liberal arts, diversity, and challenges of the 21st Century.
+Graduates will demonstrate mastery of the broad business perspective competencies of strategic and critical thinking, industry and sector perspective, international and global perspective, resource management, legal and regulatory perspective, marketing and client forces, and leveraging technology to enhance business competencies.

+Student outcomes are also measured in light of the college's core themes.